secure-compilation/SECOMP/README.md

 experiments for the CCS'24 paper using QCheck 0.21.3.

 A few more details are provided in `test/backtranslation/README.md`.

+### Back-translation proof: `ccs-backtranslation`

+The `ccs-backtranslation` branch contains the back-translation proof.
+Use `make proof` to replay the proof.

+The proof is complete.
+This proof is done in a slightly more complex setting where system calls can belong to particular compartments.
+Also some recent changes to the `ccs-main` branch are not yet integrated.

+The memory deltas are defined in the file `security/MemoryDelta.v`.

+The informative events (called `bundled_events`), and the intermediate language characterizing the well-formedness of informative traces (`ir_step`) are defined in `security/BtAsm.v`.
+The proof going from RISC-V assembly to the intermediate language is called `asm_to_ir`.

+The `security/Backtranslation.v` contains the implementation of the back-translation function, `gen_program`.

+The `security/BacktranslationProof.v` contains the proof of correctness of the back-translation, starting from the intermediate language: `ir_to_clight`.

+The `security/BacktranslationProof2.v` contains the complete proof from assembly to Clight: `backtranslation_proof`.

 ## Blame branch: `ccs-blame`